-Our Westminster City School Army Cadet Unit gives pupils and students access to fun, friendship, action and adventure.
-They are challenged to learn more, do more and try more.
-We inspire them to aim high and give them the skills, values and attitudes to go further in life, no matter what they wish to do.
+Our Westminster City School Army Cadet Unit gives young people access to fun, friendship, action and adventure.
+We inspire our cadets to aim high, providing the skills, values and attitudes to go further in life.

 The ACF is a national, voluntary, uniformed youth organisation.
-They offer a broad range of challenging adventurous and educational activities, some with a military theme but all designed to help participants to develop and thrive.
-The ACF is sponsored by the Army but is not part of it, which means there is absolutely no requirement on cadets to join any of the Armed Forces.
+If offers challenging adventurous and educational activities, some with a military theme but all designed to help participants develop and thrive.
+The ACF is sponsored by the British Army but is not part of it - there is no requirement on cadets to join any of the armed forces.

-A cadet detachment was re-formed at our School in 2007 and we are called 234 Detachment KRRC (King’s Royal Rifle Corps).
-We are part of Middlesex and NW London sector ACF.
-The KRRC is a direct descendant of the Queen's Westminster Rifles and cadets are allowed to continue to wear the KRRC cap badge (even though the regiment is disbanded), as some KRRC cadets won a battle honour during the South Africa war in 1901 and are the only cadets ever to do so.
+Our cadet detachment was re-formed in 2007.
+We are called 234 Detachment KRRC (King’s Royal Rifle Corps), are part of Middlesex and NW London sector ACF.
+The KRRC is a direct descendant of the Queen's Westminster Rifles and cadets are allowed to wear the KRRC cap badge (even though the regiment is disbanded), as some KRRC cadets won a battle honour in 1901, during the South Africa war, and are the only cadets ever to do so.
 Only three other cadet detachments have this honour, as well as being able to call our cadets Riflemen instead of ‘cadets’

-After joining the cadets, participants will be issued with a uniform free of charge.
-The uniform remains the property of the army and must be handed back when the cadet leaves.
-Cadets are expected to look after their uniform and arrive smartly presented in uniform on Wednesday parades.
-They are required to purchase their own boots.
+After joining the cadets, participants are issued with a uniform free of charge.
+This uniform remains the property of the army and must be handed back when you leave.
+Cadets are expected to look after the uniform and arrive smartly presented in uniform for parades.
+You are required to purchase your own boots.

-We must emphasise that cadets are placed under no pressure to join the armed forces, nor can a cadet ever be forced to fight in the armed services in any way.
+Cadets are placed under no pressure to join the armed forces, nor can a cadet be forced to fight in the armed services in any way.

-All cadets follow a curriculum of including the following proficiency subjects:
+All cadets follow a curriculum including the following proficiency subjects:

 - Skill at arms